-There are a few things in particular that I absolutely love about these water parks on this list that make them different and unique.
-First off, there are a few that can be accessed for year round fun.
-I can’t think of anything that brings more joy to my children’s faces when it’s the dead of winter and I tell them to go grab their swimsuit and there pajamas because we are headed to an indoor water park for the night.
-I also tend to be a bit of a water park snob as I spent summers going to some of the biggest and best water parks California has to offer, and because of that I can honestly say that all of these I would drive six hours for in a heartbeat.
+I also tend to be a bit of a water park snob, as I spent summers going to some of the biggest and best water parks California has to offer.
+But because of that, I can honestly say that all of these I would drive six hours for in a heartbeat.

-Wilderness at the Smokies actually has three water parks on the resort property.
-Two outdoor water parks and is home to Tennessee’s largest indoor water park- Wild WaterDome.
-Use of the seasonal outdoor water parks and the year round Wild WaterDome are exclusive for guests staying at the resort.
+Wilderness at the Smokies actually has three water parks on the resort property!
+It features two outdoor water parks and is also home to Tennessee’s largest indoor waterpark — Wild WaterDome.

-Another reason we love Wilderness At The Smokies so much is there is a wide variety of accommodations options from condos with kitchens and separate living and sleeping areas, to resort style plush guest rooms, to large family suites with bunk beds.
+A reason we love Wilderness At The Smokies so much is there is a wide variety of accommodation options — from condos with kitchens and separate living and sleeping areas, to resort-style plush guest rooms, to large family suites with bunk beds.

-If you are looking for a true and authentic Tennessee water park experience than Dollywood Splash Country is just the ticket.
-It’s definitely your typical water park but with it’s own Tennessee twist and takes after the theme of Dollywood which it shares a parking lot with.
+If you are looking for a true and authentic Tennessee water park experience, then Dollywood Splash Country is just the ticket!
+It’s definitely your typical water park, but with its own Tennessee twist.

 Dollywood Splash Country is nestled into the natural surroundings of the beautiful majestic Smoky Mountains.
 As you float down the lazy river, or jump waves in the wave pool, it’s easy to close your eyes and imagine you are floating through the rivers and hills as the natural mountain landscape envelops you.